dstackai/dstack.github.io/docs/index.md

 # Getting started

-## What's dstack?
+## Introduction

-!!! abstract ""
 Typical ML workflows consist of multiple steps, e.g. pre-processing data, training, fine-tuning, validation, etc.

 `dstack` les you to define these steps in a simple YAML format, and then, run any of them on any infrastructure of your choice via the CLI.

-#### What are the key components of dstack?
+If you use one or several machines to run ML workflows, you can install the `dstack-runner` daemon on all these machines, and submit workflows to run there from your laptop through the `dstack` CLI.

+The `dstack-runner` daemon will manage dependencies, run ML workflows through Docker, and upstream logs and output artifacts to the storage.

+### Key components

 1. `.dstack/workflows.yaml` – you create this file in your project files, and define there all your workflows that you have in your project.
 For every workflow, you may specify the Docker image, the commands to run the workflow, the